17 Immune-Boosting Foods to Help You Fight Off Viruses

 EGCG is known to boost immune function, and originally all tea leaves contain this anti-oxidant, but when black tea is fermented it deactivates most of the EGCG.
 Green tea is steamed so the EGCG is still active when you drink it.

-Green tea also contains L-theanine, an anti-oxidant which appears to help in the production of T-cells in your body, the killer L-theanine may aid in the production of germ-fighting compounds in your T-cells.
+Green tea also contains L-theanine, an anti-oxidant that appears to help in the production of T-cells in your body, the killer L-theanine may aid in the production of germ-fighting compounds in your T-cells.

-How much green tea should you drink in a day: The optimal amount is three to five cups in a day, but most people won't get to that level.
+How much green tea should you drink in a day?
+The optimal amount is three to five cups in a day, but most people won't get to that level.
 Any amount is better than nothing.
-Swap out a usual beverage daily for green tea could improve your health.
+Swapping out a usual beverage daily for green tea could improve your health.